 The Three Dials form the core of our firm’s proprietary asset allocation strategy.
 They provide an unbiased, data-driven look at three crucial aspects of equity markets, allowing us to increase our risk exposure when investment opportunities are attractive, while providing a protective quantitative overlay during macro trend changes in market direction.

-Please explain each of Three Dials individually and how they work together.
+What are each of the Dials and how do they work together?

-Our Valuation Dial tells us to increase equity exposure when stocks are cheap and decrease exposure when stocks are expensive.
-Our Fundamental Economic Dial tells us to increase equity exposure when underlying economic growth appears strong and decrease exposure when growth is weak.
-Our Momentum Dial tells us to increase equity exposure when buying appetite is healthy and decrease exposure when stocks have fallen out of favor.
+tells us to increase equity exposure when underlying economic growth appears strong and decrease exposure when growth is weak.
+Our Momentum dial tells us to increase equity exposure when buying appetite is healthy and decrease exposure when stocks have fallen out of favor.
 Together, they provide a cohesive picture how attractive or unattractive equity investments are at any given time.

 Is the Three Dials methodology unique to Archetype?